-The best of the Internet on maritime security, ocean resources, and sovereignty for the week of December 2-6.
+The best of the Internet on maritime resources and sovereignty for late December and early January.

 On December 9th, the SAIS Review welcomed Caitlyn Antrim, James Bridger, and William Komiss for the “Uncharted Waters: Maritime Security and Resource Challenges” panel in Rome Auditorium.

 How can a post-conflict country reinvigorate its economy?
 SAIS alumnae Stephanie Liu (’12) and Jamie Lee (’13) produced this short segment on Comoros’ private-sector revitalization for the World Bank.

 Vanda Felbab-Brown, senior fellow at the Center for 21st Century Security and Intelligence at the Brookings Institution, discusses her research on piracy, enforcement and illegal fishing with Assistant Editor Bartholomew Thanhauser.